 In some dog bite cases, you may need a personal injury lawyer to help with a pain and suffering lawsuit or personal injury lawsuit.
 If you’re wondering what will happen next, it is similar to the slip and fall lawsuit process.

 The first thing you need to do is hire a personal injury attorney, like the professionals at Cockayne Law.
 They can help answer your questions about what to do next, and inform you of the average personal injury settlements.
-After you’ve immediately taken care of your dog bit, let the attorneys with Cockayne Law do the rest of the cleanup.
+After you’ve immediately taken care of your dog bite, give us a call at (801) 896-9306 so we can take of the remaining cleanup.